 But my team will be resistant to change…

-I have done color coding microfiber training many times, and it’s not always easy breaking the employees cleaning routine.
+I have done color-coding microfiber training many times, and it’s not always easy breaking the employees’ cleaning routine.
 I hear comments like “you don’t know what it’s like cleaning 25,000 square feet a night.
 We don’t have time to worry about the color towels we are using.”
-As I try and sympathize for the employee, I explain the potential of spreading harmful germs from one area to another.
-I let them know as they get used to the system they will feel more comfortable and it will get easier as they break the usual routine.
-Eventually, the team will appreciate and embrace using new microfibers for each room.
-It’s more sanitary for them too.
+As I try to sympathize with the employee, I explain the potential of spreading harmful germs from one area to another.
+I let them know as they get used to the system, they will feel more comfortable, and it will get easier as they break the usual routine.
+Eventually, the team will appreciate and embrace using new microfiber cloths for each room.
+It is more sanitary for them too.

 Clean smarter, save lives.
 That should be the rallying cry of every aspect of your facilities maintenance team.
 As a janitorial equipment supplier, our wholesale microfiber cloths and towels are designed to make cleaning easier for everyone.